WEST BOCA BASKETBALL–LEAGUE RULES

 18) Game Uniform – West Boca Basketball Uniform

 Players are required to wear their West Boca Basketball uniform jersey and shorts.
 Straight black shorts, or black shorts with a small white or colored logo, will be considered an acceptable alternative to League shorts, but ALL SHORTS with STRIPES are in violation of this rule and will cause a technical foul to be assessed.
-If a violation of this rule is brought to the attention of the referee prior to the beginning of a game, one technical foul will be assessed to any team having one or more infractions, and this will be counted as a team foul for the first half.
-The game will begin with the administration of free throws.
-If both teams have an infraction, the penalties offset and the game will begin with a jump ball.
+If a violation of this rule is brought to the attention of the referee prior to the point where a player is entering the game for the first time, one technical foul will be assessed to any team having one or more infractions, and this will be counted as a team foul for the first half.
+If the infractions are identified for players who are starting the game, the game will begin with the administration of free throws.
+If both teams have an infraction, the technical foul penalties offset and the game will begin with a jump ball.
 The Division Coordinator may override this rule if the problem was a league problem in providing the uniform.

 19) Mercy Rule

-Any team having a lead of 15 points or more must relax their defense to the next more-restricted area (from full court to half court, or from half court to three point circle, etc.)until the lead is 10 or fewer points.
+Any team having a lead of 15 points (20 points in 16+ Boys Division) or more must relax their defense to the next more-restricted area (from full court to half court, or from half court to three point circle, etc.)until the lead is 10 or fewer points.
 The first violation of this rule will result in a warning to the coach and the second violation of this rule during a game will constitute a technical foul.
-In all age groups, if a team holds a 20 point lead or more at the beginning of or any time during the fourth quarter, a running clock shall be employed until the game ends or the lead is 5 or less points.
+In all age groups, if a team holds a 20 point lead or more at the beginning of or any time during the fourth quarter, a running clock shall be employed until the game ends or the lead is 10 or less points.

 Step 1 – Suspension from WBB League activities due to inappropriate conduct;